albert-dang/cicd/GCPxGitLab/README.md

 Under "New principals", we'll add the Cloud Build Service Account from earlier.

 Under "Role", we'll choose Service Account User and hit "Save".

+# GitLab Webhook
+We need to create a Webhook which will call the Cloud Build Trigger at its URL.